Best practices for application developers to manage resources in Azure Kubernetes Service (AKS)

 Install and use the VS Code extension for Kubernetes when you write YAML manifests.
 You can also use the extension for integrated deployment solution, which may help application owners that infrequently interact with the AKS cluster.

 The Visual Studio Code extension for Kubernetes helps you develop and deploy applications to AKS.
-The extension provides:
+The extension provides the following features:

 • Intellisense for Kubernetes resources, Helm charts, and templates.

-• Browse, deploy, and edit capabilities for Kubernetes resources from within VS Code.
+• The ability to browse, deploy, and edit capabilities for Kubernetes resources from within VS Code.

-• An intellisense check for resource requests or limits being set in the pod specifications:
+• Intellisense checks for resource requests or limits being set in the pod specifications:

 VS Code extension for Kubernetes warning about missing memory limits